Reaction-Space-Explorer/reac-space-exp/test/mod/MOD_getting_started.md

 export PYTHONPATH=$PYTHONPATH:/usr/local/lib/
 ```
 ## Still having trouble?
-Message me on Slack in the #reactionnetworkgeneration channel or personally (whichever you prefer) but public has the advantage that someone else might be struggling with the same problem.
+Message me on Slack in the #reactionnetworkgeneration channel or personally (whichever you prefer).